papay0/papay0.github.io/src/pages/hackathons-mentor/index.md

 ## In Developer Circles San Francisco

 I won't spend too much time in this article describing what [Developer Circles](https://developers.facebook.com/developercircles/) is, but part of being the lead for San Francisco I decided to create a Mentorship program to help CS students.
-It's a Work In Progress, stay tuned!
+It's a Work In Progress program, stay tuned!

 # Conclusion